BigDataForSanDiego/team122/Machine_Learning_Models/README.md

-We collect the data and train our model primarily based on CDC Behavioral Risk Factor Surveillance System https://www.cdc.gov/brfss/index.html.
-There is a summary for each model in the folder.
+We collect the data and train our models primarily based on CDC Behavioral Risk Factor Surveillance System https://www.cdc.gov/brfss/index.html.
+We have 4 machine learning models with the following detail:

 - (1) A machine learning model predict whether the patient is healthy, diabites, heart disease or both ~50% accuracy (dataset: raw CDC BRFSS 2015).
 - (2) A machine learning model predict the chance the patient having diabites ~72% accuracy (dataset: raw CDC BRFSS 2021).
 - (3) A machine learning model predict the chance the patient having heart disease ~75% accuracy (dataset: raw CDC BRFSS 2021).